Technical Selection Guide: Diamond Pad Specifications & Performance

 What grit polishing pad for granite?

-For granite polishing, use a full grit sequence: 50 or 100 grit for initial grinding and surface preparation, 200 and 400 grit for scratch removal and honing, 800 and 1500 grit for surface refinement, and 3000 grit for final high-gloss polishing.
-This 6–7 step sequence ensures each stage properly prepares the surface for the next.
+For granite polishing, use a full grit sequence: 50 or 100 grit for initial grinding, 200 and 400 grit for scratch removal and honing, 800 and 1500 grit for surface refinement, and 3000 grit for final high-gloss polishing.

 What grit polishing pad for concrete?

-For concrete polishing, start with 30–50 grit metal bond pads for surface preparation, coating removal, and leveling.
-Progress through 100–200 grit for scratch refinement, 400 grit for honing, and finish with 800–3000 grit resin bond pads for the desired gloss level.
+For concrete polishing, start with 30–50 grit metal bond pads for surface preparation.
+Progress through 100–200 grit for scratch refinement, 400 grit for honing, and finish with 800–3000 grit resin bond pads.

 What grit for polishing granite?